 A veteran of six Ryder Cups as a player, Davis Love III also served as an assistant captain to Corey Pavin in the 2010 Ryder Cup at Celtic Manor in Wales and was the Captain for the 2012 matches at Medinah Country Club in Medinah, Illinois.
 Love, the 1997 PGA Champion, is a 21-time winner on the PGA Tour.
 With his victory in the 2015 Wyndham Championship, Love became the third-oldest winner in PGA Tour history.
-With his 2016 Captaincy, Love becomes just the eighth man in history to serve a stint as U.S. Captain on more than one occasion.
+With his 2016 Captaincy, Love became just the eighth man in history to serve a stint as U.S. Captain on more than one occasion and evened the score with a victory at Hazeltine after the crushing defeat at Medinah.

 Outside of Phil Mickelson, no player has made more starts in Ryder Cup play for the U.S. than Furyk.
 An astounding nine times, Furyk has teed it up for the red, white and blue, compiling a 10-20-4 record.
 Like Mickelson, this U.S. mainstay is sure to be a future captain.
 But before that happens, Furyk would love to be on the winning side as a player for a third time in his career.
 A 17-time PGA Tour winner through 2015, Furyk missed time in the 2015-16 season as he recovered from a wrist injury.
 He tied for second in the 2016 U.S. Open at Oakmont.

 Lehman, a five-time winner on the PGA Tour and a nine-time winner on the PGA Tour Champions, was the winner of the 1996 Open Championship.
 In 2006, Lehman was the U.S. Captain at the K Club, which the American's lost 18 1/2- 9 1/2.
-Along with his abundance of Ryder Cup experience as a player on three occasions and as a past Captain, Davis Love III is hopeful that Lehman's ties as a native Minnesotan will pay dividends for the Americans with the home crowd at Hazeltine.
+Along with his abundance of Ryder Cup experience as a player on three occasions and as a past Captain, Davis Love III was hopeful that Lehman's ties as a native Minnesotan would pay dividends for the Americans with the home crowd at Hazeltine.
+They did.

 A 12-time winner on the PGA Tour, Steve Stricker has made three appearances for the U.S. in the Ryder Cup.
-Stricker's first Ryder Cup start came in 2008 at Valhalla, which also happens to be the last time the Americans won the biennial matches.
+Stricker's first Ryder Cup start came in 2008 at Valhalla, which also happened to be the last time the Americans won the biennial matches until 2016 at Hazeltine.
 Stricker continues to excel on the PGA Tour, even while playing an abbreviated schedule to spend more time at home with his family.
 He finished fourth in the 2016 Open Championship at Royal Troon, his second-best finish ever in a major, behind only his runner-up showing in the 1998 PGA Championship at Sahalee.

 United States Ryder Cup Captain Davis Love III surprised many on Sept.
-26 appointing Bubba Watson his fifth and final Vice Captain for the 2016 Ryder Cup, which will take place Sept.
-30-Oct.
-2 at Hazeltine National Golf Club.
-The 37-year-old Watson is a three-time Ryder Cup veteran (2010, ’12, and ’14) that played for Love during the 2012 Ryder Cup at Medinah, finishing 2-2-0.
+26 appointing Bubba Watson his fifth and final Vice Captain for the 2016 Ryder Cup at Hazeltine National Golf Club.
+Watson, the No. 7-ranked player in the world at the time, had been passed on as a Captain's Pick.
+The 37-year-old is a three-time Ryder Cup veteran (2010, ’12, and ’14) that played for Love during the 2012 Ryder Cup at Medinah, finishing 2-2-0.
 Watson has also represented the United States in the 2016 Summer Olympics and in two Presidents Cups (2011, ’15).
-This is Watson’s first stint as a Vice Captain.
-The two-time Masters Champion joins fellow United States Vice Captains Jim Furyk, Tom Lehman, Steve Stricker and Tiger Woods, each of whom was appointed by Love last year.
+This was Watson’s first stint as a Vice Captain.
+The two-time Masters Champion joined fellow United States Vice Captains Jim Furyk, Tom Lehman, Steve Stricker and Tiger Woods, each of whom was appointed by Love last year.

-A winner of an incredible 79 events on the PGA Tour, including 14 major championships -- which is second-best all-time -- Woods is seemingly a lock to be a future Captain and gets his first crack as a Vice Captain under Davis Love III at Hazeltine.
+A winner of an incredible 79 events on the PGA Tour, including 14 major championships -- which is second-best all-time -- Woods is seemingly a lock to be a future Captain and got his first crack as a Vice Captain under Davis Love III at Hazeltine.
 Woods has himself appeared in seven Ryder Cups, having missed out on a chance to compete in 2008 and 2014.
 In his seven starts as a player, Woods has been a member of the winning side just once.
 That was in 1999 when the U.S. completed a miracle come-from-behind final day victory at the Country Club in Brookline.
 Woods missed the entire 2015-16 PGA Tour season recovering from back surgery.
 His last top 10 came in his last start on the PGA Tour -- a T10 at the 2015 Wyndham Championship.
-There is no timetable for Woods' return to the PGA Tour.

 A Ryder Cup legend who this year will captain the side for the first time.
 The finest moment of a distinguish career came in 2011 when he claimed his maiden major title at The 140th Open Championship, holding off Americans Phil Mickelson and Dustin Johnson to clinch a thrilling victory at Royal St Georges.
 The 14-time European Tour winner produced arguably his best Ryder Cup display in 2006 when he was unbeaten in his three matches as Europe won an emotional contest at the K Club.
 Was vice-captain in 2010 as Colin Montgomerie led the Europeans to victory at Celtic Manor and again at Medinah two years later.
 The 48 year old captained the successful European side at the 2016 EurAsia Cup, and his first experience of being a team captain should stand him in good stead when he heads to Hazeltine to lead Europe into battle.